 Yes, the program will automatically adapt to the voice of every new user, and is capable of eliminating the effects of minor speech defects such as the inability to correctly pronounce the sound.

-Leave us a message or call us.
+Leave us a message.
 We will reply to your queries as soon as possible.

 Na Pankráci 1683/127,